Treyson-Grange/JukeTUI/README.md

 5. You will then have to setup a Redirect URI.
 This is done in the app dashboard.
 Click settings, Edit, and change the Redirect URIs and set it to `http://localhost:8080/callback`
 6. On run, you will be asked to grant spotify permissions.
 7. On return, you will be in the app, ready to go.

+## KEEP THESE IN MIND

+-   API key lasts for 1 hour.
+We need a system to get new ones.